 Every student’s co-op experience will look a little different depending on their program, interests, goals and work experiences.
 You’ll complete between four and six work terms (four months in length) throughout the duration of your co-op degree, which usually takes about five academic years to complete.
 This largely depends on the requirements for your program and the specific sequence of your study terms and work terms.

 During the study term before a work term, you’ll be looking for jobs while taking courses, including one professional development course before your first scheduled work term to help you prepare for co-op.
 During your work terms, you'll be gaining experience, completing work reports and continuing to take professional development courses to help you reflect on your experiences.

 Study/work sequences vary between programs.
-To find the sequence related to your program and cohort, visit the study/work sequence chart in the Undergraduate Calendar.
+To find the sequence related to your program and cohort, visit the study/work sequence page within the co-op section of the Undergraduate Calendar.

 Your responsibilities as a co-op student

 To graduate with a co-op degree designation, you must follow our co-op roles and responsibilities and receive credit for the minimum number of work terms, work reports and professional development credits for the co-op program you are enrolled in.